Mental Health Training Opportunities

 Philosophy of Training

-Our training program is consistent with the overall mission of Mental Health Services at the CHC: to support students’ mental health and personal development to overcome challenges that may interfere with their academic, emotional, and personal success through individual and group counseling, crisis intervention, assessments, outreach, and consultation.
+Our training program is consistent with the overall mission of the CHC, i.e., to promote students’ mental health and personal development to overcome challenges that may interfere with their academic, emotional, and personal success through individual and group counseling, crisis intervention, assessments, outreach, and consultation.
 We operate from a practitioner-scholar model of training, emphasizing observing, learning, and practicing while consulting scholarly research.

 Overall, we offer a comprehensive and structured training program with the flexibility to address the individual learning needs of each trainee.